 She is called the Sin Eater, the Mother of Midnight, Death by Lust, and She of Two Faces.
 She is the contrary-natured Aztec and Toltec Goddess of filth and purification, of fertility and disease, of prostitutes and midwives.
 In one hand she holds a cob of maize for the powers of life, in the other a rattle, symbolic of the scourge of illness.

 The Goddess is vomiting out what she can no longer stand to have within.
 The expulsion of the disease will then be the pathway to renewal.
 She invites us to similar practices of purification.
-And the 24 hours before the February 4th new moon’s arrival is the optimal time for engaging in ritual.
+The 2 – 3 days/48 hours leading up to the new moon’s arrival is a potent time for engaging in such ritual.

 The ritual’s most important element is your clear intention about what you want to release so begin with reflection and finding your focus guided by Tlazolteotl and your own desires.
 Writing down your intention is a helpful practice to support clarity.

 Your ritual can be as elaborate or as simple as you’d like.
 You can even dedicate an action you planned to do anyway to meeting your intention.
 Physical action and work with the body are particularly aligned with this moonth’s connection to the earth sign of Capricorn.
 Here are some examples to inspire creation of a ritual that fits your unique needs and style: